Riverscapes/PBR/manual/chap04/index.md

     <div class="card">
         <div class="card-section">
         	<img align="center" src="{{ site.baseurl }}/assets/images/diagrams/PALS_BA_XS_Blaster_250.png">

         	<ul>
-        		<li>Post-assisted log structures (PALS) and beaver dam analogues (BDAs) are hand-built structures that <b>mimic</b> accumulations of large woody debris (LWD) and beaver dams.
-Both designed to influence hydrologic and geomorphic processes.</li>
+        		<li>Post-assisted log structures (PALS) and beaver dam analogues (BDAs) are hand-built structures.
+PALS mimic and promote the processes of wood accumulation; whereas BDAs mimic and promote beaver dam activity.</li>
-        		<li>PALS and BDAs can be built in a wide range of environments and stream conditions in order to address a range of stream impairments and restoration goals.</li>
+        		<li>PALS and BDAs are permeable, temporary structures, built using natural materials.</li>
-        		<li>PALS and BDAs can be effectively designed in the field without the use of sophisticated modeling or pre-project topographic surveys.</li>
+        		<li>BDAs differ from PALS in and that BDAs create ponds using a variety of fill materials; PALS are built with only woody material, which tends to be larger diameter than the woody material used for BDAs.</li>

         	</ul>